-During the Civil War (1861-1865) — often called the ‘first railroad war’ — railroads became the vital new technology for both Union and Confederate forces.
-They moved unprecedented numbers of troops and supplies, while introducing ironclad railcars — capable of carrying big guns and artillery — that later evolved into modern armored combat vehicles.
+During the Civil War (1861-1865) — often called the ‘first railroad war’ — railroads became a vital new technology for Union and Confederate forces.
+They moved unprecedented numbers of troops and supplies while introducing ironclad railcars — capable of carrying big guns and artillery — that later evolved into modern armored combat vehicles.

 The industrialized Union possessed an enormous advantage over the Confederacy — they had 20,000 miles of railroad track, more than double the Confederacy’s 9,000 miles.
-Troops and supplies that were previously dependent on man or horse power could now move easily by rail, making railroads attractive military targets.
+Troops and supplies previously dependent on a man or horsepower could now move quickly by rail, making railroads attractive military targets.
 The Union controlled 70% of the country’s total miles of track and owned 96% of U.S. railroad equipment, which meant it was ideally prepared for damage replacement when bridges, rail rights-of-way or rolling stock were destroyed.
 This strength was an early indicator of rail’s ability to shape future military strategy.

 2. A Turning Point in the Civil War

 In the winter of 1863, President Lincoln ordered Union army reinforcements of 25,000 men and ten batteries of cannons to join the battle in Chattanooga, Tennessee.
 Thanks to the speed of freight rail, this torrent of troops and firepower covered the 600-mile distance in only eleven days.
 Since Chattanooga was a crucial Confederate rail and industrial center, many historians consider the Union’s victory in the Chattanooga Campaign to be the beginning of the end of the Civil War.